BerkeleyTrue/dotfiles/.config/nvim/kanban.md

     - search for file name, add full path as ref def
   - [x] ensure whitespace between metadata and content
 - [x] add async let for await syntax
+- [x] add yadm-open-file-url and yadm-open-commit-url
+  > yadm open was good, but commit was more complicated then I cared too
+- [x] scroll-fix should run on window size change